WebexCC-SA/LAB-1451/docs/cheatsheet.md

         === "How to Use"

-            This macro was built to assist you for lessons where you'll Subscribe/Register Feedback.
+            This macro was built to assist you for lessons where you'll Subscribe/Register Feedback to various xAPI Paths.
 Do not modify this macro, but feel free to learn from this macro and how it operates.

             We won't be reviewing this macro in this lab, so if we'd encourage you take a copy home with you, and review outside this course